PR45H4N7H/assignment2-Dandyala/README.md

 | Udupi | Anantheshwara | 1 hour |
 | Mysore | Mysore Palace | 3 hours |
 | ooty | Ooty Lake | 3 hours |
+***
+## Quotes to Inspire :)
+> IMAGINATION IS MORE IMPORTANT THAN KNOWLEDGE.
+KNOWLEDGE IS LIMITED;  IMAGINATION ENCIRCLES THE WORLD. *Einstein*
+> IF YOU WANT TO FIND THE SECRETS OF UNIVERSE, THINK IN TERMS OF ENERGY, FREQUENCY AND VIBRATOIN. *Nikola Tesla*